 It is the history of the whirling dervishes and Sufism that intrigues me more.

-The Galata Mevlevi Whirling Dervish House and Museum
+Galata Mevlevi Whirling Dervish Museum in Istanbul

 Whirling dervishes belong to the order of Sufism, one of the many branches of Islam.
 So when in Istanbul, I was eager visit the Galata Mevlevi Whirling Dervish House and Museum, which was a fully functioning house dating from 1491.